-Florida – and here in Levy County – certain industry sectors have been identified as “targeted industry.”
-These are desirable job creation areas because of the economic impact and desirable jobs they bring.
-The state has identified the following as targeted industry:
+Florida – and here in Levy County – certain industry sectors are identified as “target industry.”
+These are desirable because of the economic impact they create, including skilled jobs.
+The following is considered target industry:

 - Aviation & Aerospace